danyork/draft-deploying-dnssec-crypto-algs/draft-york-dnsop-deploying-dnssec-crypto-algs.md

 ## Authoritative DNS Servers

-Authoritative DNS server serve out signed DNS records.
-Serving new DNSSEC signing algorithms shouldn't be a problem, as a well-written authoritative DNS server implementation should be agnostic to the RR DATA they serve.
+Authoritative DNS servers serve out signed DNS records.
+Serving new DNSSEC signing algorithms should not be a problem as a well-written authoritative DNS server implementation should be agnostic to the RR DATA they serve.
+Note that some authoritative server implementations could include DNSSEC signing as part of the server and thus also fall into the "Signing Software" category below.

-NOTE(OS): Do we also address new NSEC/NSEC3 hashing algorithms?
+[NOTE(OS): Do we also address new NSEC/NSEC3 hashing algorithms?
-Because that would require update in the authoritative DNS server.
+Because that would require update in the authoritative DNS server.]

-## Signers
+## Signing Software

 The software performing the signing of the records needs to be updated with the new cryptographic algorithm.